rramos.github.io

 The documentation provide several integrations patterns that are worth checking.

-This is definetly one that I will keep an eye on.
+This is definitely one that I will keep an eye on.

 Well done Clickhouse ;)